mweel1/usa_high_level/department-of-education/index.md

 Reporting and maps will be available to evaluate this for each district's.

-Houses will be acquired by making offer on properties to willing sellers.
+Houses will be acquired by making offer on properties to willing sellers at 20-30% of value.
+These will be acuired and owned by the department of education at the state level.

 ## Field Trip Transportation